- Step 1: Gather Your Materials.

 - Step 3: Dry in the Open Air.

-Do you have to prep a canvas before oil painting?
+Do you need to prime your canvas before using oil paint?

 Unlike painting with acrylic or watercolor paints, the canvas must be prepared (typically called “priming”) before oil paint is applied to it.
 The process works the same whether you’re working with a pre-stretched canvas or have decided to stretch your own canvas.